Nutritional Therapy

 • Auto-immune conditions, intolerances and allergies: Coeliac disease, MS, Rheumatoid Arthritis, Ulcerative Colitis, Crohn’s, Hashimoto, hay fever, food sensitivities.

-• Skin problems: acne, psoriasis, eczema, vitiligo.
+• Skin problems: acne, psoriasis, eczema, vitiligo, dermatitis.

 • Cancer: preventative, during and after treatment.